dotherightthing/kss-node/demo-dotherightthing/README.md

       * the `.crazy` pink/orange class will not appear in the Styleguide, as it was not included in the modifier list
       * the first, classless `input` **will** appear in the Styleguide, as the 'Default' layout
 * we finish with the TOC (Table of Contents) index, with no trailing period
+* the KSS comments *will* make your stylesheet larger, but you should be using either manual or automated minification as part of your development flow, which means that these comments will be stripped from your production stylesheets
+* the KSS comment precedes the code that it described; the generator does not actually mind where the KSS comment is, but for readability by developers, it is best to keep it close to the CSS source

 ##### Example: